 The Trump administration would like to see those numbers increased to “any line speed” that a chicken or pork producer can sustain.

-The problem with that idea according to worker and food safety advocates is that increased speed will lead to an increase in injuries to food preparation workers and to animal parts being approved for consumption that are unsafe.
+The problem with that idea according to worker and food safety advocates is that increased speed will lead to an increase in injuries to food preparation workers and to animal parts being approved for consumption that is unsafe.

 Cutting up animal carcasses requires workers to use sharp tools and make dangerous, repetitive motions at high speeds.
 During this process, workers are also exposed to toxic chemicals used to kill bacteria.